 The demographic profile around the world is changing inexorably.
 More and more people are becoming older, living much longer, and having fewer children.
 This will significantly change the population dynamics around the world.
 Therapeutic communication has to seriously consider the relative shrinking of young, new people (The Millennium Project, 2006).

-The essay evaluates the power in age in relation to therapeutic communication in a rapidly changing demographic.
-It considers the effects of communication breakdown due to age discrimination in the standard "therapeutic" communication health care model.
+The essay evaluates the power in age, concerning therapeutic communication in a rapidly changing demographics.
+It considers the effects of a communication breakdown due to age discrimination in the standard "therapeutic" communication health care model.
 It concludes, that knowledge and experience born from age, collective wisdom (Bostrom, p.
 15, 2013) and ethical decision-making should be reconsidered in the state of the future in health care and reconsidered now.

-Good therapeutic communication enables collaboration between disciplines and assists humanity to become more intelligent, more knowledgeable and reduce the cognitive/brain mismatch between younger and older persons.
-Laffan (2011) describes therapeutic communication as “the process of interacting that focuses on advancing the physical and emotional well-being of a person….therapeutic communication techniques provide support, consideration and information to persons” (NCCHC).
+Good therapeutic communication enables collaboration between disciplines and assists humanity to become more intelligent, more knowledgeable and reduces the cognitive/brain mismatch between younger and older persons.
+Laffan (2011) describes therapeutic communication as “the process of interacting that focuses on advancing the physical and emotional well-being of a person….therapeutic communication techniques provide support, consideration, and information to persons” (NCCHC).

 Wisdom is the memory of the past connected through imagination to the present and projected by the power of ingenuity into a future state.
 Therefore, wisdom is an attempt to master time, to see beyond present circumstances by recalling their basis in the past.
 Across the lifespan, people collect knowledge that involves past experiences that can be projected by the power of ingenuity into a future state.
 Therefore, it is conceivable that wisdom and its descendant ethical decision-making are crucial in communication and are factors to consider in the power in oldness.